Esri/indoor-routing-xamarin/doc/index.md

 ## Preparing the data

 A large portion of getting this application off the ground is gathering and preparing the data.
-The app uses a [Mobile Map Package](http://pro.arcgis.com/en/pro-app/help/sharing/overview/mobile-map-package.htm) (mmpk) which contains all the needed base data, feature data, network data and locators.
+The app uses a [mobile map package](http://pro.arcgis.com/en/pro-app/help/sharing/overview/mobile-map-package.htm) (`mmpk`) which contains all the needed base data, feature data, network data and locators.

 ### Base data

 While base data is not needed for the application to run, it's good to have for visual appeal, so the buildings do not look like they're floating on a grid.
-Mobile Map Packages do not support including a [Tile Package](http://desktop.arcgis.com/en/arcmap/latest/map/working-with-arcmap/about-tile-packages.htm) (tpk) or an [Online Basemap](http://doc.arcgis.com/en/arcgis-online/create-maps/choose-basemap.htm).
-To add a basemap into the mmpk, a developer's best option is to create a [Vector Tile Package](http://pro.arcgis.com/en/pro-app/help/sharing/overview/vector-tile-package.htm) (vtpk) of their base data and include it in the mmpk.
-If creating a vtpk is not a viable option, then the code can be modified to download a tpk to use as a basemap.
+Mobile Map Packages do not support including a [tile package](http://desktop.arcgis.com/en/arcmap/latest/map/working-with-arcmap/about-tile-packages.htm) (`tpk`) or an [online basemap](http://doc.arcgis.com/en/arcgis-online/create-maps/choose-basemap.htm).
+To add a basemap into the `mmpk`, a developer's best option is to create a [vector tile package](http://pro.arcgis.com/en/pro-app/help/sharing/overview/vector-tile-package.htm) (`vtpk`) of their base data and include it in the `mmpk`.
+If creating a `vtpk` is not a viable option, then the code can be modified to download a `tpk` to use as a basemap.
 Or, if the application is to be used in a connected environment, then adding an online basemap to the app might be the fastest and simplest option.

 ```csharp
 // Sample code on how to add basemap to a map